hinchunthomas/2020-2021_PolyU_EIE_FYP/README.md

 # 2020/2021 PolyU EIE Final Year Project

 This repository contains the code and the sound sample for the convolutional neural network (CNN) model.
 Transfer learning method is used in the model.
 The pre-trianed model we use is the VGGish, which is the trained by the database, called "AudioSet."
-It is dataset of over 2 million human-labeled 10-second YouTube video soundtracks, with labels taken from an ontology of more than 600 audio event classes.
+It is a dataset of over 2 million human-labeled 10-second YouTube video soundtracks, with labels taken from an ontology of more than 600 audio event classes.

 AudioSet was
 [released](https://research.googleblog.com/2017/03/announcing-audioset-dataset-for-audio.html)